 When someone believes that hypnosis is the same thing as mind control, this sense of personal agency is undermined since it would mean that anyone who is a hypnotist could take control of them.

-What they are failing to take into account is what would have to be true if hypnosis wasn’t real.
+What they are failing to take into account is what would have to be true if hypnosis weren’t real.

 You see, there is a very good reason that we can only track 4 things at once.
 Our brains are made up of around 100 billion neurons with an average of 10000 connections each.
 Everything we ever experience is stored in these quadrillion or so connections.